vladysor/SensEdu/docs/Contributing/docs.md

 {: .fs-8 .fw-500 .no_toc}
 ---

+We highly appreciate any suggestions for improvements to enhance the clarity of our documentation.
 Documentation is written using Markdown files that are rendered and transformed into a static website using [Jekyll] and its template [Just the Docs].
 {: .fw-500}

 - TOC
 {:toc}

-### Add new pages
+### Add New Pages

 Each respective tab on the website has its corresponding folder (e.g., `~\docs\Library\` for the library section).
 In this folder, there is always an `index.md` file that corresponds to the main page for this tab.
 Each subpage can be named arbitrarily (e.g., `page.md`) and must reference the parent page in the file header using the `parent` field.